DimensionDev/Maskbook/docs/plugin-development-quickstart.md

 > npx gulp new-pkg

-After entering related infomation about the plugin you want to create, a plugin folder will be created in `packages/plugins`.
+After entering related information about the plugin you want to create, a plugin folder will be created in `packages/plugins`.
 This folder contains lots of files, and core files are `SNSAdaptor` and `Worker`.
 The former contains all the code related to front-end interaction, the latter plays a database-like role.
 Since we want to add a application into maskbook, we need to add related config:
 `pnpm-lock.yaml`